French Community: Independences

-Although some States have not officially withdrawn from the Community, it no longer exists de facto from the end of 1960.
+Although some States did not officially withdraw from the Community, it no longer existed de facto from the end of 1960.

-On March 16, 1961, the French Prime Minister, Michel Debré, and the President of the Senate of the Community, Gaston Monnerville, noted by an exchange of letters the lapse of the constitutional provisions relating to the Community.
+On 16 March 1961 the French prime minister, Michel Debré, and the president of the Senate of the Community, Gaston Monnerville, noted by an exchange of letters the lapse of the constitutional provisions relating to the Community.

-However, the provisions of the Constitution relating to the Community were not officially repealed until Chapter IV of Constitutional Law No. 95-880 of August 4, 1995.
+However, the provisions of the Constitution relating to the Community were not officially repealed until Chapter IV of Constitutional Law No. 95-880 of 4 August 1995.

 Members

 By early 1959, the members of the French Community were as follows: